Oct. 17, 2023

 Patients with single lesions are most often confused with patients harboring other malignant primary brain tumors such as gliomas.
 The extent of tumor resection may favorably influence survival of patients with gliomas, and complete radiographic resection is often the surgical goal.
 In primary central nervous system lymphoma, there is longstanding evidence to support worse outcomes with surgical resection.
 However, this is being debated by some (78; 81; 63).

 Brain MRI scan with gadolinium is the single most important imaging study for the evaluation of a patient with primary central nervous system lymphoma.
 It will define the areas of tumor and may demonstrate leptomeningeal involvement in an occasional patient.
 CT scan can be used when MR scanning is not available, but it is inferior.
 Stereotactic biopsy is indicated for pathologic confirmation.
 At this time there is no definitive serum or CSF diagnostic biomarker that can be utilized in all patients in place of biopsy.

 Once the diagnosis of primary central nervous system lymphoma is established, all patients should undergo an ophthalmologic examination, including slit-lamp, to exclude ocular involvement.
 Patients with spinal symptoms should have a spinal MRI with contrast.
 This is not typically indicated for patients without symptoms localizable to the spine.
 Lumbar puncture to look for leptomeningeal spread of tumor with CSF cytology, CSF protein, flow cytometry, and IgH gene rearrangement PCR studies may be performed.
-It is unclear that it adds any diagnostic value.
+It is unclear whether it adds any diagnostic value.
 In patients with positive CSF, the CSF should be followed to assess treatment response.
 Currently, molecular biomarkers are not widely used for diagnosis of primary CNS lymphoma; however, there is increasing evidence that MYD88 L265P mutations, and elevated levels of interleukin-10 (IL-10) may be reliable CSF biomarkers and require additional validation (26).